mist64/cbmbus_doc/3 Commodore DOS.md

 [^11]: `U1` and `U2` were added in a firmware update to the Commodore 4040 drive because of bugs in `B-R` and `B-W` in version 2.1.
 They were probably added as `USER` commands as opposed to proper commands (or fixing the broken commands) in order to keep the changes to the new ROM version contained to one ROM chip.
 Later drives retained this feature.

 [^12]: The command was piggy-backed onto `UI` in order to keep the changes between the 1540 an the 1541 contained to the second ROM chip.

+[^90]: No other literature calls it _media_.
+Commodore calls it _drives_ (because they are actual drives with their own mechanics), and CMD calls it _partitions_ (because they are parts of one large drive).
+I have decided to introduce a common name for the concept, since the syntax for paths and commands does not make a distinction between the two.